Francis Crick Institute: Founding: initially named as UKCMRI

 The creation of the UK Centre for Medical Research and Innovation (UKCMRI) was announced by the then British Prime Minister, Gordon Brown, on 5 December 2007.
 On 13 June 2008, the 3.5 acre eventual site on Brill Place was bought for UKCMRI for £85m, of which £46.75m was provided by MRC.
+The use of Brill Place for the UKCMRI faced objections by local residents of Somers Town, with some locals wanting the site to be used for housing.

 David Cooksey was chair of the Francis Crick Institute from 2009 to August 2017.

 On 15 July 2010 it was announced that Nobel laureate Paul Nurse would be the first director and chief executive of the UKCMRI.
 He took up his post on 1 January 2011.
 On 20 October 2010, the Chancellor of the Exchequer, George Osborne, confirmed that the British Government would be contributing £220 million over four years towards the capital cost of the centre.
+The planning was granted despite the campaign of St Pancras and Somers Town Planning Action (SPA) who argued the central London site did not represent value for taxpayers and a Labour councillor who raised the local shortage of housing.

 Finally, on 11 November 2010, Cancer Research UK, the Medical Research Council, UCL and the Wellcome Trust signed an agreement to establish the UKCMRI as a charitable foundation, subject to the agreement of the Charity Commission.
 On 14 December 2010, Camden Council granted the planning approval for the scheme which had been submitted on 1 September.

 Francis Crick (above) and James Watson were two Cambridge scholars who created the first double-helix model of DNA and are the "fathers of modern genetics".

 On 15 April 2011 it was announced that Imperial College London and King's College London would be joining the UKCMRI as partners and that both had signed a memorandum of understanding to commit £40 million each to the project.

+In May 2011 the UK Government's Science and Technology committee published a report which commended the scientific vision but "expressed reservations about the location" in Central London.